methompson/tcheck/readme.md

 ## Arrays

-Check provides two functions for checking Arrays, `isArray` and `isArrayOf`. `isArray` allows you to check if a value is actually an array.
+tcheck provides two functions for checking Arrays, `isArray` and `isArrayOf`. `isArray` allows you to check if a value is actually an array.
 This is useful over `Array.isArray`, because by default it sets the value's type to `any[]`, whereas `isArray` will set the value's type to `unknown[]`.
 This allows slightly more permissive configurations to lint your code and force you to check the contents of your array.

 `isArrayOf` is a bit more specific.
 It checks if the contents of any array are of a specific type.
 This can be used with regular type guards as well as union type guards.
 This allows you to confirm that the Array is homogenous and of a specific type.